-Amini - herself once arrested by the morality police - said the demonstrations currently rocking Iran are about much more than dress codes.
+However, Amini - herself once arrested by the morality police - said the demonstrations that rocked Iran were about much more than dress codes.

 "The demands of people are not limited to the hijab," she said.
 "They want freedom.
 They want democracy.
 They want to be free of this Islamic Republic."

-Mahsa Amini's death has unleashed pent-up fury over issues including personal freedoms in the Islamic Republic and an economy reeling from sanctions.
-Women have taken off their veils during four days of protests, with some cutting their hair in public.
+Mahsa Amini's death unleashed pent-up fury over issues including personal freedoms in the Islamic Republic and an economy reeling from sanctions.

 According to one Iranian activist, who wished to remain anonymous, another issue with the current hijab policy is that does not respect the different forms of dress worn by Iran's various ethnic and religious groups.

-Instead, the government tries to promote the black chador, a large piece of cloth, which leaves only the face exposed.
+Instead, the authorities promote the black chador, a large piece of cloth, which leaves only the face exposed.

-“The Islamic government is not even approving of the other types of hijab and traditional clothing in other ethnic groups,” she said.
+“The Islamic government is not even approving of the other types of hijab and traditional clothing in other ethnic groups,” they said.
 “They even oppress those people who are actually practising their religion.”